 There will be times when you want to use petal dust in its neat form if you want a solid color.
 For example, if you’ve made a rose from red gumpaste and don’t think it’s a deep enough red shade, if you brush it with neat red petal dust, you will get an intense red shade.

 Once I have brushed each of the petals’ edges, I then brush some on the petals around the center then tap off any surplus dust.

 Note: Always apply petal dust before you steam flowers and leaves or before you brush or spray them with confectioners varnish because afterward, the petal dust will not adhere to the gum paste.

-To set the color and to give the flowers and leaves a slight shine, then I either steam them or brush or spray them with confectioners varnish, which you can buy from a cake materials supplier.
+To set the color and give the flowers and leaves a slight shine, I either steam them or brush or spray them with confectioners varnish, which you can buy from a cake materials supplier.

 For this project, I’m going to steam my flowers.
 It is not the safest thing to do, and I must admit I have scalded myself several times.
-I never learn, and I don’t always protect my hands, but I do advise you to use oven gloves or something similar to protect your hands.
+I never learn, and I don’t always protect my hands, but I advise you to use oven gloves or something similar to protect your hands.

 I have to be very careful when steaming the flowers because I can’t just hold them over the steam and hope they will be OK, I have to flash the front of them and then the back of them over the steam, and that is enough, or you will melt them, and they will fall off their wires.

 Now I have a slight shine on my flowers.
 I need to leave them to dry for about an hour before I go any further.

 Making the Flower Spray

 The next step is to show you how to assemble this wild rose spray.